Sabuja-GH/Stock-price-prediction/README.md

 Finally we add a output layer which is the dense layer and the units=1.

 x_train-input
 y_train-ground truth

 epochs-how many times(iterations) we want the model to hold the training data to forward propagate and back propagate to update the weight

+### PART-3 Making the predictions and visualising the results

 first we initialize the real stock price to compare with predicted one later.